Naardeze/Solitaire/README.md

 The back and face png files are 'home made' -> no scaling, see  my Playcard repository.

-I'm not a pro (learned Java on youtube) and made Solitaire for personal use (no comments), but the code speaks for itself.
+I'm not a pro (learned Java on youtube) and made Solitaire for  practice and personal use, the code has no comments, but speaks for itself.

 Have fun.